When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Some of these sports aren’t the most popular for sports betting but that can actually be a good thing.
 For more info check out our guide to betting on non-marquee sports.

 Even though the NFL is arguably the most popular sport for betting in North America, it poses some problems if it’s the only sport you want to bet on.
-The biggest challenges are the relatively short season and small number of games but NFL football is also one of the hardest and most competitive sports to be successful betting on.
+The biggest challenges are the relatively short season and a small number of games but NFL football is also one of the hardest and most competitive sports to be successful betting on.

 Unfortunately, similar to baseball, the season comes quick and fast for football fans.
 The NFL regular season only runs for four months of the year, from the beginning of September until the end of December.
 Playoffs extend the season for another month, and the Super Bowl takes place on the first Sunday of February.

 That leaves those who solely bet on the NFL without an outlet for betting for seven months of the year.
 With daily fantasy football betting along with traditional sports betting, the NFL is a fun league to bet on.
 The main downside is that the ride is so short.
+Check if legal sports betting on the NFL is an option in your state before you download a sportsbetting app.

 The NBA isn’t a bad choice if you want to limit your betting to just one sport.
 The season is relatively long and there are lots of games to work with.